Frequently Asked Questions

 The drinking water then travels through an 18 kilometre pipeline to join the Sydney Water supply network at Erskineville.
 It can supply up to 1.5 million people south of Sydney Harbour and as far west as Bankstown.

 The seawater concentrate flows through the outlet tunnel and is dispersed deep in the ocean through specially designed diffuser nozzles attached to the outlet risers.
-The seawater concentrate returns to normal temperature and salinity within 50-75 metres of the outlet.
+The seawater concentrate returns to normal salinity within 50-75 metres of the outlet.

 SDP places a high priority on minimising any environmental impacts – both on land and in the water.
 To support this, SDP has put in place one of the most stringent marine environment monitoring programs of its kind.
 The marine environment was monitored for three years before construction and for three years after commissioning.